Sodium cyclamate and cyclohexylamine - information sheet

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians may be exposed to sodium cyclamate and cyclohexylamine, and the levels associated with health effects, the risk to human health from these substances is considered to be low at levels of exposure considered in the assessment.
+- Based upon a comparison of levels to which people living in Canada may be exposed to sodium cyclamate and CHA and the levels associated with health effects, the risk to human health from these substances is considered to be low.

-- Although sodium cyclamate and cyclohexylamine are not considered to be harmful to human health at levels of exposure considered in the assessment, these substances are considered to have a health effect of concern based on their potential to cause reproductive effects.
-Therefore, there may be a potential risk for human health if exposure to these substances were to increase.
+- Although CHA was not considered to be harmful to human health or the environment at levels of exposure considered in the assessment, this substance is considered to have a health effect of concern due to its potential to cause reproductive effects.
+There may be a concern if exposures were to increase.

-- Sodium cyclamate and cyclohexylamine may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+- Sodium cyclamate and CHA are found in products available to consumers.
+Canadians should follow any safety warnings and directions related to the product and dispose of productsresponsibly.

 - Sodium cyclamate should be used only on the advice of a physician when used as a table-top sweetener.

-- Health Canada's Guidelines for Incidental Additive Submissionsspecifies a concentration limit for using cyclohexylamine as an additive in boiler water systems in food processing facilities.
+- Health Canada's Guidelines for Incidental Additive Submissions specifies a concentration limit for using CHA as an additive in boiler water systems in food processing facilities.